 Champagne Guy de Chassey

-Champagne Guy de Chassey — Grand Cru Louvois in the Seventh Generation
+Champagne Guy de Chassey: Grand Cru Louvois in its seventh generation

-Champagne Guy de Chassey is a Récoltant Manipulant from Louvois in the Montagne de Reims.
-The maison is now run jointly by Marie Odile de Chassey and her daughter Ingrid in the 7th generation.
-Louvois is classified as Grand Cru — one of only 17 villages in Champagne with this status.
-Until the third generation, the family operated under the name Lucien Beaufort, before the current name Guy de Chassey was introduced.
+Champagne Guy de Chassey is a Récoltant-Manipulant from Louvois in the Montagne de Reims, one of only 17 Grand-Cru villages in all of Champagne.
+The house is currently run in its seventh generation by Marie Odile de Chassey and her daughter Ingrid, a female generational transition that continues a long tradition.
+Until the third generation, the family operated under the name Lucien Beaufort, before the current name was introduced.

 History

-The history of Louvois reaches far back: around 1100, the castle of Louvois was built, giving the village its name.
+The history of Louvois goes back far: around 1100, the castle of Louvois was built, giving the village its name.
 In the 13th century, Gaucher de Châtillon became the first Seigneur de Louvois.
 Around 1600, Michel le Tellier, father of the famous Louvois, minister under Louis XIV, bought the ruined castle and had it restored.
-A century later, the estate passed to the Dames de France, and Marie-Antoinette regularly stayed there.
+A century later, the estate passed to the Dames de France, and Marie-Antoinette stayed there regularly.

-The French Revolution of 1789 severely damaged the castle, leaving only parts standing.
-At the same time, the family began working as vignerons — initially in the first two generations as grape suppliers.
-From the third generation, around 1850, the family began producing their own bottles under the name Lucien Beaufort.
+The French Revolution in 1789 severely damaged the castle, with only parts remaining.
+At the same time, the family began working as vignerons, initially in the first two generations as grape suppliers.
+From the third generation, around 1850, the family began manipulating their own bottles under the name Lucien Beaufort.

 The transition to the current name Guy de Chassey occurred in a later generation, though the exact year is not verified.
-Today Marie Odile de Chassey and her daughter Ingrid run the maison — a female generational transition that continues the tradition over seven generations.
+Today, Marie Odile de Chassey and her daughter Ingrid run the Maison, a female generational transition that continues the tradition across seven generations.

-The maison cultivates 9.5 hectares across three villages: Louvois and Bouzy (both Grand Cru) as well as Tauxières-Mutry (Premier Cru at 99%).
-The cépages distribution is clear: 75% Pinot Noir and 25% Chardonnay, no Meunier.
+The house manages 9.5 hectares across three villages: Louvois and Bouzy, both Grand Cru, plus Tauxières-Mutry (Premier Cru at 99%).
+The grape variety distribution is clear: 75% Pinot Noir and 25% Chardonnay, no Meunier.

-The soil is argilo-calcaire — a clay-limestone mix — with south and southeast exposure.
-This orientation brings warmth and ripeness, while the limestone content provides tension and minerality.
-The old vines for the Cuvée Antide as well as the Pinot Noir parcels in Bouzy shape the house signature: powerful, structured, but with natural acidity.
+The soils are argilo-calcaire, a clay-limestone mixture, with south and southeast exposure that brings warmth and ripeness, while the limestone provides tension and minerality.
+The old vines for the Cuvée Antide and the Pinot-Noir parcels in Bouzy define the house signature: powerful and structured, but always carried by natural acidity.

 Viticulture & Sustainability